UHBiocomputation/Getting-started/PhD-candidates.rst

 - Get your ID card: during registration?
-- Get access to the laboratory added to your ID card: ask supervisors to e-mail head of department (for Computer Science this is Simon Trainis).
+- Get access to the laboratory added to your ID card: ask supervisors to e-mail head of department.
+For Computer Science this is Simon Trainis.
 Students should not email Simon or Estates/Access Control directly.
 - Get your *two* university user accounts: at registration, else speak to the doctoral college (one account is a student account, the other is an employ account; the latter is used for example to access modules when you are teaching).